Archives

 Reporters who have already published an investigation with a grant from the Fund can request up to $2,500 for timely follow-up coverage to the original story.

-This letter should not be thought of as an unqualified pledge.
+The Letter of Commitment for full proposals should not be thought of as an unqualified pledge.
 If the work is not satisfactory, the news outlet cannot be expected to publish it.
 The Fund needs this commitment before we make a grant because we don’t have the capacity to help reporters place stories.
 The letter must be written on letterhead that includes contact information for the news outlet and the individual signing it.

 If you are book author applying for a grant, a signed book contract from a publisher serves as the commitment.
 If you are a documentary filmmaker, a letter of support from a distributor or broadcaster can serve as the commitment.